Kinematic analysis includes four components of deformation

 There are many examples of rocks in which the only strain markers are objects which are expected not to have deformed homogeneously with their matrix.
 Examples include pebbles in conglomerates with a soft matrix, sand grains or ooids that have become sutured by stylolytic contacts, etc.

 In these cases, the shapes of the objects cannot be used to determine strain.
 Instead, it may be possible to use the spacing of the objects.
-This method works if the objects were uniformly spaced in all directions before deformation, or if they were at least, statistically uniform in their spacing.
+This method works if the objects were uniformly spaced in all directions before deformation, or if they were at least, statistically uniform in their spacing; we say the objects were anticlustere.
 (What this means is that it's possible to identify an average or typical spacing of nearest objects, measured centre to centre, in the undeformed rock.)

 The procedure involves tracing paper.
 Mark an x or a set of axes on tracing paper.
 Place the origin over one object.
 Mark the centres of all nearby objects.
 Move the tracing paper to the next object (without rotating it).
 Repeat the procedure.